 When you create a site, you'll be asked for the root location of your server directories.
 You can specify a new location to have empty directories created for you, or you can point to a location that contains server directories from earlier releases.

 If you reuse your previous server directories, use your web server management software to remove the virtual directories that were associated with your server directories in earlier releases.
 ArcGIS Server handles directory virtualization for you beginning with version 10.1, so you do not need your old virtual directories.

 If your server directories contain map caches in the exploded storage format, be aware that it could take awhile to create your site.
 The site creation process applies permissions for the ArcGIS Server account on the cache folders, and this can take a long time with large exploded caches.

 My SOC account from earlier releases already has permissions to my data folders.
-When I install 10.9, can I reuse that account as the account that runs ArcGIS Server?
+When I install 10.6.1, can I reuse that account as the ArcGIS Server account?

 The 10.0 and earlier versions of ArcGIS Server required you to create an account called the SOC account and grant it permissions to all data folders.
-If you already have an SOC account and its permissions in place, you can specify it as the account that runs ArcGIS Server.
+If you already have an SOC account and its permissions in place, you can specify it as the ArcGIS Server account.
 This can reduce or eliminate the reassigning of permissions you need to perform during migration.